Skip to content

 Accessing model schemas

-As an example, consider the following macro function which aims to rename the columns of a target model by adding a prefix to them:
+This macro function renames the columns of an upstream model by adding a prefix to them:

 from sqlglot import exp